-CONTENTS

-Art A level 18

-Biology A level 19

-Business A level 20

-Business BTEC level 3 21

-Chemistry A level 22

-Computer Science A level 23

-Economics A level 24

-English Literature A level 25

-French A level 26

-Geography A level 27

-Health and Social Care BTEC level 3 28

-History A level 29

-Mathematics A level 30

-Further Mathematics A level 31

-Media Studies A level 32

-Physical Education A level 33

-Physics A level 34

-Government and Politics A level 35

-Psychology A level 36

-Sociology A level 37

-Spanish A level 38

-Sport BTEC level 3 39

-Art A Level
+Art, Craft and Design A Level

+Exam Board: AQA

-Entry Requirements: GCSE Grade 6 in Art
+Entry Requirements: GCSE Grade 6 in any of the following Art, Photography, Three dimentional design, Product design, Design technology.

+Subject Content

 Projects Studied in Year 12 & 13:

-In Year 12, students have a foundation skills introduction to key processes and techniques before moving onto longer projects (personal investigations) set by the Art Department.
-In February of Year 13, the externally set project is shared by the exam board concluding with a 15 hour exam in April.

-Learners are required to work in two or more of the areas below:

-Fine Art - areas of study such as painting, printmaking or sculpture.
+In Year 12, students have a foundation skills introduction to key processes and techniques before moving onto longer projects (personal investigations) set in conjunction with staff and students.
+In the February of Year 13, the externally set project is shared by the exam board concluding with a 15 hour exam in April.
+Learners are required to work in two or more of the areas below: Fine Art - areas of study such as painting, printmaking or sculpture.
 Graphic Communication - areas of study such as illustration, packaging or advertising.
 Photography - areas of study such as traditional, digital or moving image.
+Three dimentional design - areas of study such as ceramics, design for theatre, product design, architectural design & interior design.
 Textile Design - areas of study such as printed and digital textiles, fashion design or constructed textiles.
 Critical and Contextual Studies - areas of study such as art theory, artistic movements or architecture.

-This course provides skills and training across the realm of Art & Design.
+Skills gained and enrichment opportunities: This course provides skills and training across the realm of Art, Craft & Design.
 Students develop critical and analytical thinking alongside creativity, oral and visual presentation skills.
 We aim to foster independent enquiry, time management and resilience.
 We encourage students' experience of the art world through galleries and museums visits.
+Progression/career opportunities:

-An A level in Art and Design opens the doors to many courses and career options.
-Students go on to specialise or work in graphic design, illustration, fine art, photography, textile design, fashion design, animation, three-dimensional design and architecture to name a few.
+An A level in Art, Craft and Design opens the doors to many courses and career options.
+Students go on to specialise or work in graphic design, illustration, fine art, photography, textile design, fashion design, animation, three-dimensional interior design and architecture to name a few.
+Why Walthamstow Academy?